SSZero88/FatPiggy/README.md

 A TShock mod for Terraria allowing users to create and manage multiple server-side piggy bank slots!

+Compatable with TShock version 1.23

 ## Usage
-The player must have a TSHock user to use this command, and be granted the `piggy.core` permission.
+The player must have a TShock user to use this command, and be granted the `piggy.core` permission.
 ### Create a new piggy
 ```sh
 /piggy new